bahorn/BGGP5-m3u-vlc/README.md

 aka SSRF'ing VLCs HTTP interface.

-Should support Linux and MacOS, do need to leave click off the playlist and reclick it on macos (something to do with the erros this causes).
+Should support Linux and MacOS, you may need to click off the playlist and reclick it on macos to get VLC to show the updated playlist.
+(something to do with the error this causes, I think).

 ## TL;DR

-* .m3us as VLC supports them can just be a list of URLs, which VLC will send requests to fetch.
-You don't need "#EXTM3U", VLC doesn't care.
+* `.m3u`s as VLC supports them can just be a list of URLs, which VLC will send requests to fetch.
+You don't need anything else like "#EXTM3U" as VLC doesn't care.
-* When opened they will add their contents to the active playlist, with the filename being the name that shows up in the playlist.
+* When opened, `m3u`s will add their contents to the active playlist, with the filename being the name that shows up in the playlist if not otherwise overridden.
 * VLC has an incredibly insecure http interface, which allows you to just send GET requests (with the requirement of HTTP auth) to access its commands.
 * The interface lets you use VLM commands, which lets you script VLC to create